As you sow, so shall you reap?

 From the recruiter’s point of view, academic performance or work experience of applicants is not really [not only] sufficient indicators of whether they should be hired for a job.
 Recruiters are constantly on the lookout for that ‘edge’, which can set an individual apart from the large pool of applicants.
 In our opinion, this ‘edge’ could be equivalent to elements of ‘Emotional Intelligence’ as defined by Daniel Goleman who, defines this construct as ‘the capacity for recognizing our own feelings and those of others, for motivating ourselves, and for managing emotions well in ourselves and in our relationships.’
 While hiring individuals who are emotionally intelligent, there are five characteristics that recruiters need to look out for.

 The first element of EI is Self-Awareness.
 An individual who is self-aware is one who has an accurate understanding of one’s strengths and weaknesses.
-This is an important quality to possess as it is likely to make the individual more receptive to feedback by others.
+This is one of the important emotional intelligence skills to possess as it is likely to make the individual more receptive to feedback by others.
 Being aware about one’s areas of improvement enables the individual to learn from one’s past mistakes as well.
-Being self-aware also has a positive impact on one’s interpersonal relationships at work & allows the individual to understand others keeping the same process in mind.
+Possessing self-awareness skills, and the ability of self-regulation also has a positive impact on one’s interpersonal relationships at work.

 Self-Regulation, the ability to manage one’s emotions and adapt to the needs of the external environment, constitutes the second element of EI.
 At the workplace, the individual is likely to face several deadlines and work pressures.
 In order to deal with these effectively, s/he needs to be patient and rational while taking any decisions.
 The ability to adapt to the demands the external environment places on the individual is an asset that recruiters look out for while hiring.

 Motivation is the third element.
 In this context, it refers to the ability of the individual to strive towards achieving one’s goals and initiate actions that will benefit the organization in the long run.
-Recruiters look out for individuals who are highly motivated as
+Recruiters look out for individuals who are highly motivated, and thus partaking in a company motivation program can benefit all employees.

-The fourth element of EI, Empathy, is the ability of an individual to understand how others think or feel about a particular situation from their point of view.
-This skills comes handy when the individual is interacting with diverse groups at the workplace.
+The fourth element of EI is Empathy.
+The ability of an individual to understand how others think or feel about a particular situation from their point of view.
+This aspect of social skill comes handy when the individual is interacting with diverse groups at the workplace.
 Working in a diverse set-up is one of the biggest challenges that employees today and being empathetic is a skill that is considered imperative in such settings.

 Social Skills, the fifth element of EI, is the ability to manage one’s relationships, communicate effectively and understand the networks within the organization.
 The nature of work today expects individuals to constantly interact with one another and get the work done efficiently in teams.
 Being socially skilled gives an individual the advantage to work in such a dynamic environment.